Illustration by Diego Blanco

 Mobile design maintains the aesthetic of its desktop counterpart, but in many cases, it fails to optimize behind-the-scenes elements that unnecessarily eat data.
 The result is a beautiful experience that visitors pay for in lengthy load times.

 Customers are abandoning sites that don’t load quickly, with ecommerce brands seeing the detrimental impact on their conversion rate.
-And, with 61% of Google search results now come from a mobile device.
-Search engines are clocking onto this and penalizing sites that don’t deliver seamless mobile shopping experiences.
+And, with 61% of Google search results now coming from a mobile device, search engines are penalizing sites that don’t deliver seamless mobile shopping experiences.

 Google’s shift to mobile-first indexing, for example, takes the mobile experience of a site into consideration when determining where each page should rank—even if the searcher loads it on a desktop.

 Concerned about your mobile loading times?
 Google PageSpeed Insights is the perfect starting point.
 It’ll show average loading times across mobile devices, with recommendations for fixing them.
 Aim for nothing less than 100.

 Augmented reality (AR) has come a long way in recent years.
-What once felt like an expensive investment is now accessible to most medium to large companies.
+What once felt like an expensive investment is now accessible to most medium-sized to large companies.